 Has this DCP been raised for discussion by a Working Group: if yes, indicate that the DCP has been raised for discussion by a Working Group.

-Originator’s Details – mandatory by originator – the name, organisation, email address and telephone number of the originator and the date on which the originator raised the CP.
+Proposer’s Details – mandatory by originator – the name, organisation, email address and telephone number of the originator and the date on which the originator raised the CP.

-4.3 CP Form
+[CP1584]4.3 CP Form